 We know that Johns Hopkins researchers say that medical mistakes are responsible for approximately 250,000 deaths each year in the country.
 This means they are the third leading cause of death.
 The most common causes of these injuries and fatalities are misdiagnoses, surgical mistakes, medication errors, healthcare-acquired infections, and more.

 We know that patient safety has come a long way, but we are far from being where we need to be.
 Nobody should have to suffer from the consequences of medical negligence without compensation.
-At the Weitz Firm, we are going to get to work on securing the compensation you need for all of your incident-related expenses.
+At The Weitz Firm, LLC, we are going to get to work on securing the compensation you need for all of your incident-related expenses.
 This can include: